anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 {{RFC8995, Section 3}} defined a "voucher-request" Artifact as an augmented Artifact from the "voucher" Artifact originally defined in {{RFC8366}}.
 That definition has been moved to this document, and translated from the "yang-data" extension {{RFC8040}} to the "sx:structure" extension {{RFC8791}}.

+In the event that more than one of `proximity-domain-pubk-sha256`, `proximity-domain-pubk` or `proximity-domain-cert` are present in a voucher request, then the Registrar and MASA SHALL consider them in the order presented here.

+The presence of more than one of these attributes is legal as it may allow a Pledge to operate in both constrained and non-constrained networks.
+However, on constrained networks it wastes significant amounts of space, and it is discouraged in those environments.

 ## Tree Diagram {#voucher-request-tree-diagram}